algosup/2024-2025-project-5-bubble-intermarche-team-1/QA/testPlan.md

 2. Identify the test items and features to be tested
 3. Develop test cases  based on the functional and technical specifications
 4. Execute the test cases and document the results
-5. Report and track defects using GitHub issue template
+5. Report and track defects using the GitHub issue template
 6. Verify that defects are resolved and retest as necessary
 7. Conduct usability testing to evaluate the user interface and user experience
 8. Conduct compatibility testing to verify that the application works on different devices and operating systems